How Often Can You Change Your Power of Attorney?

 - Agent's Changing Capacity: If your appointed agent becomes incapacitated or develops problems like addiction or financial troubles, you will likely want to name someone else you can rely on.

-- New Estate Planning Needs: As your estate and financial situation evolves over time, you may need to modify your agent's authority to align with your current estate planning strategy.
+- New Estate Planning Needs: As your estate and financial situation evolves, you may need to modify your agent's authority to align with your current estate planning strategy.

 No matter the reason, feel empowered to make any needed revisions to your power of attorney document.
 Having an appropriate, up-to-date agent you trust is crucial to ensure your wishes are properly carried out.

-Contact a Bexar County, TX Estate Planning Lawyer
+Contact a Bexar County, TX Power of Attorney Lawyer

 Neglecting to revoke or amend a power of attorney that no longer reflects your preferences can expose you to risks.
 An agent could continue taking actions that are misaligned with your interests and against your desires.
 You can work with a Comal County, TX estate planning attorney to properly execute the revocation or amendment.
-Call Geoff Mayfield, Attorney at Law at 210-535-0870 to begin your free consultation.
+Call Geoff Mayfield, Attorney at Law at 210-535-0870 to set up your free initial consultation today.